syntasso/kratix-docs/docs/main/08-troubleshooting.md

 ## Common issues

-### Documents are not appearing in my destination
+### Documents are not appearing in my Destination

-There are many reasons why a document might not appear in a destination.
-A document goes from the workflow to the destination in a few steps:
+There are many reasons why a document might not appear in a Destination.
+A document goes from the Workflow to the Destination in a few steps:

-1. The workflow schedules a document by placing it in `/kratix/output`
+1. The Workflow schedules a document by placing it in `/kratix/output`
-1. Kratix schedules this document to a destination, taking into account any scheduling selectors specified in `/kratix/metadata/destinaion-selectors.yaml` or the Promises static `.spec.destinationSelectors`.
-If no matching destination exists it will not be scheduled until one is created.
+1. Kratix schedules this document to a Destination, taking into account any scheduling selectors specified in `/kratix/metadata/destinaion-selectors.yaml` or the Promises static `.spec.destinationSelectors`.
+If no matching Destination exists it will not be scheduled until one is created.
-1. Once scheduled it writes the document to the destination, using the destination's auth credentials.
+1. Once scheduled it writes the document to the Destination, using the Destination's auth credentials.
-1. The system at the destination must be healthy and able to accept the document for them to appear (e.g. Kubernetes resources or terraform files)
+1. The system at the Destination must be healthy and able to accept the document for them to appear (e.g. Kubernetes resources or terraform files)

 Lets first check:
-1. Did the workflow output the documents correctly?
+1. Did the Workflow output the documents correctly?
-   - Check the workflow logs for any errors that might not being handled correctly.
+   - Check the Workflow logs for any errors that might not being handled correctly.
      You can find the pod name by running